Vera Buchanan

 Vera Daerr Buchanan (July 20, 1902 – November 26, 1955) was a Democratic member of the U.S. House of Representatives from Pennsylvania from 1951 to 1955.

-She was the first female member of the U.S. Congress to ever die while holding office, and she and her husband, who had also died in office, were the first congressional wife and husband to both die while still in office.
+She was the first female member of the U.S. Congress to die while holding office, and she and her husband, who had also died in office, were the first congressional wife and husband to both die while still in office.

 Early life and educational

 Born in Wilson, Pennsylvania (later part of Clairton) on July 20, 1902, Vera Daerr was a daughter of John Daerr and Jennie Leasure Daerr.
 A student of the public and parochial schools in Duquesne, Pennsylvania during her formative years, she graduated from high school there, and went on to secure employment as a secretary for that community's steel mill.
 After marrying automobile dealer and teacher Frank Buchanan in 1929, she and her husband raised twin daughters.

 In 1942, she helped her husband win the mayoral election in McKeesport, Pennsylvania.
 According to historians at the U.S. House of Representatives, as McKeesport's first lady, Vera Daerr Buchanan then initiated "a listening campaign to familiarize herself with the needs of constituents and began cultivating a support base for future election campaigns."
-Four years later, her husband won the May 1946 special election, filling a vacancy left in the 79th Congress (1945–1947) Representative Samuel Weis's resignation.
+Four years later, her husband won the May 1946 special election, filling a vacancy left in the 79th Congress (1945–1947) created by Representative Samuel A. Weiss’s resignation.